Taking a step back and positioning bias: three considerations

 1. Bias is a sociotechnical problem

-When should we consider the gender bias of an AI system as harmful?
-The implicit assumption in the AI debate is generally that we should aim for gender-neutral behavior, which is based on the idea that not differentiating between the genders defines or constitutes fair behavior.
-However, whether this is the case might strongly depend on the particular task we want the system to perform and its sociotechnical context (i.e., both technical and social aspects are important to consider).
-In translations, we might want the AI system to consider the (grammatical) gender of the subject, but not in assessing the competency of job candidates when automatically filtering resumes!
-(In fact, whether we should want to use AI for automating these tasks is another question entirely.)
+When should we consider the gender bias of an AI system harmful?
+The implicit assumption in AI debates is generally that we should aim for gender-neutral behavior, based on the idea that not differentiating between genders constitutes fair behavior.
+However, whether this is true might depend strongly on the particular task we want the system to perform and its sociotechnical context (i.e., both technical and social aspects matter).

-Our perspective may also change if we do not see the bias of an AI system in isolation, but as situated in the broader practices it is part of: We may find that the individual examples of bias do not paint the full picture of the structural bias of the institutions, businesses, or organizations making use of it.
-Why does an AI system assign higher competency scores for the resumes of people more similar to the ones already working in the company?
-Is it because they are truly more competent, or is the training dataset skewed because of historical reasons and would more diversity actually benefit the company?
-In this light, we might even have to consider adding a counteracting bias to generate equal opportunities for different subgroups in a population, to compensate for the disadvantages these groups have.
+Our perspective may shift if we view AI bias not in isolation, but as situated within broader practices: Individual examples of bias may not reveal the full picture of structural bias within institutions, businesses, or organizations using these systems.
+Why does an AI system assign higher competency scores to resumes of people similar to existing employees?
+Is it because they are truly more competent, or is the training dataset skewed due to historical reasons, and would more diversity actually benefit the company?
+In this light, we might even need to consider adding counteracting bias to generate equal opportunities for different subgroups, compensating for disadvantages these groups face.

-Not all bias is unwanted, and there might be contexts in which we need it to reach certain goals.
-To formulate the (moral) standards for an AI system, we need to look at the broader context in which it functions, understand the way the AI system interacts with this environment, and consider how the entire system might contribute to unfairness or cause harm to particular groups or individuals.
-This also means that the current paradigm for analyzing bias in NLP is perhaps inadequate: Raji et al. (2021) make a compelling argument that benchmarks for evaluating AI systems are fundamentally limited, as these consist of decontextualized examples.
+Not all bias is unwanted, and there might be contexts where it's necessary to reach certain goals.
+To formulate appropriate (moral) standards for an AI system, we need to: - Examine the broader context in which it functions - Understand how the AI system interacts with its environment - Consider how the entire system might contribute to unfairness or harm particular groups

 2. Society is constantly changing and so is "bias"